bespinian/serverless-workshop/README.md

 # Level Up Your Serverless Game

 This workshop consists of multiple levels of increasing difficulty.
 The basic track of this course uses the [AWS Web Console](https://console.aws.amazon.com/).
 However, if you prefer working with the [AWS CLI](https://aws.amazon.com/cli/) or with [Terraform](https://www.terraform.io/) you may switch to one of these technologies at any stage in the course.
-If you stay on the basic track, there is nothing to install on your machine.
+All serverless function in this course will be written in Node.js.
+If you stay on the basic track, you will only need to have the Node.js runtime and `npm` installed on your machine.
 If you want to switch to the CLI or to Terraform, you need to follow the optional installation instructions below.

 ## Preparation

 At the start of the course, please take care of the following tasks:

+### Ensure Node.js is installed

+Please ensure that you have Node.js runtime version 14.x or higher installed on your machine.
+If you need to install it, please follow [the instructions on the Node.js site](https://nodejs.org/).
+Furthermore, you will also need the `npm` CLI.
+After the Node.js installation, please type `npm` in a shell, to check that it is available.

 ### Clone this repo

+Next you will need this repo on you own machine.
 Run `git clone https://github.com/bespinian/serverless-workshop.git` to clone this repo with all its steps

 ### Test your AWS login

+Last but not least, you will of course also need access to AWS.
 You have received an AWS Account ID, an IAM user name and a password from the trainers.
 Please navigate to <https://console.aws.amazon.com/>, choose "IAM user", and enter the Account ID and then your credentials.
 This logs you into the console.
 From there you should be able to reach the service `Lambda`.

 ### Optional: Install the AWS CLI